ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 ```
 200 OK

-The table multimaster.reptest is now removed from replication.
-You can INSERT the same key on all nodes without collision or DROP the tables now.
+The table _multimaster.reptest_ is now removed from replication.
+You can INSERT the same key on all nodes without collision or safely DROP the tables now.

 ## Monitoring TRAKTOR nodes

 Every TRAKTOR arbiter node has three API calls to monitor its status.
-To see the status of the node itself, call
+To see the status of the Node itself, call
 ```
 curl --location 'http://localhost:8080/v1/arbiter/status' \
 --header 'X-API-KEY: LetMeIn'